autocontracts/lightstreams/white-paper.md

 ## Introduction

-This white paper outlines plans by Autonomous Contracts to develop the Lightstreams network, a peer to peer distribution network for digital content.
-Digital content ranging from books, magazines, music to movies and more.
+This white paper outlines plans by Autonomous Contracts to develop the Lightstreams network, a peer to peer network for the distribution of digital content.

-The Lightstreams network will enable any individual or business to publish digital content directly to consumers without the need of traditional online intermediaries such as Amazon, Spotity or Netflix.
+The Lightstreams network will enable any individual or business to publish digital content ranging from books, magazines, music to movies directly to consumers without the need of using traditional online intermediary networks such as Amazon, Spotity or Netflix.

-In order to scale to global online audiences, traditional intermediaries provide computer hardware infrastructure that is hosted in global data centres.
-Using Lightstreams will mean that such infrustructure is no longer required.
+Lightstreams is made possible through the new generation of Web 3.0 technology built upon blockchain and smart contract technology.
+This includes the award winning Permissioned Blocks protocol developed by Autonomous Contracts.

+The fundamental service that traditional online intermediaries provide publishers today is the ability to digitally publish content to audiences on a global scale via the internet.
+To do this, intermediaries own and maintain the necessary computer infrastructure in global data centres.
+Lightstream's disruptive distribution model will make the necessitity of such infrustructure obsolete.
+Instead through a peer to peer file sharing model, customers themselves will inherently provide the infrustructure that enables global scalability.

 <p align="center">
 <img src="/images/centralised-distribution.png">